CodyAdam/my-admin-panel/README.md

 | Adminer (dev)     | Adminer        | http://localhost/adminer/  |                                                       |
 | Database          | postgres       |                            |                                                       |
 | Nginx             | Nginx          |                            | [nginx](./nginx/)                                     |

-# Auth
-Usernames and passwords for rabbitmq and postgres are in the [.env](./.env) file.

 # Build project and launch